52 Places to Go in 2017

 The NYT goes on to say that this year there is only one major hotel, Sublime, however we would also suggest that for different styles and budgets you visit the Comporta Hotels website, which offers the tourist and traveller alike a plethora of choices.

-Should you prefer to stay in a typical beach villa or within your own country estate then we recommend that you visit the Comporta Casas website which offers private homes direct from their owners with weekly prices ranging between €1,200 and €20,000.
+Should you prefer to stay in a typical beach villa or within your own country estate then we recommend that you visit one of the many websites which offers private homes direct from their owners with weekly prices ranging between €1,200 and €20,000.

 Finally, they make reference to Aman Resorts which broke ground here a couple of years ago within the pine forest behind Praia do Pego Beach, a development which unfortunately fell through but eagerly anticipate the new but currently unknown group that will replace them, hopefully in the not too distant future.